Third Point to sell most of Yahoo stake, Loeb to quit board

 After the deal, about $700 million will remain under a $5 billion overall buyback authorization that Yahoo announced last year.

-(Additional reporting by Sinead Carew; Editing by Jeffrey Benkoe, Leslie Gevirtz and Ken Wills)
+(Additional reporting by Sinead Carew; Editing by Jeffrey Benkoe and Leslie Gevirtz)